xsyetopz/enjoyable/README.md

 ## How to Use

-To start, just press a button on your joystick or gamepad, then press the key you want to map it for.
-Then press the `▶` button and switch back to your game.
-For more details, Enjoyable has a in-application manual available in Help Viewer via `⌘?`.
+To start, just... `swift run` and ...that is it.
+Not sure what else.

 ## Requirements

-* macOS 10.15+
+* macOS 15+
 * One or more HID-compatible (e.g. USB or Bluetooth) input devices

 ## License

-This software is licensed under the MIT license.
-See the [LICENSE](LICENSE) file for details.
+This software is licensed under MIT license.
+See [LICENSE](LICENSE) file for details.

-The joystick icon is from the Tango icon set and is public domain.